hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 only the initial hash value should be placed into a DNS zone's NSEC3 records.

+TODO: discuss the authoritative overhead of needing to find the right range for new random strings coming in.

 ## Salt

 Salts add yet another layer of protection against offline, stored